Family communication is key to shaping your children’s financial experiences and preserving family wealth.

-- The best way to share your financial values with your children is to communicate early and often, using words as well as financial structures.
+- The best way to share your financial values with your children is through open channels of family communication that starts early.

 - If there’s silence surrounding money matters in your home, it can create confusion.

 - Children who grow up discussing age-appropriate financial matters are more likely to become effective stewards of your family’s wealth.

 How should you talk to your children about money?